The Car Connection Jaguar I-Pace Overview

 Recharging the battery in the I-Pace up to 80 percent may take as little as 40 minutes, according to Jaguar.
 Early adopters in the U.S. may have a hard time doing that: that charge time is based on some 100-kw fast chargers that are slowly rolling out across Europe.
 Stateside, 50-kw fast chargers are more common, and Jaguar said the I-Pace could recharge a depleted battery to 80 percent in 85 minutes.

-Jaguar said that the I-Pace will be available in S, SE, HSE, and First Edition trim levels.
+The 2019 Jaguar I-Pace is offered in S, SE, HSE, and First Edition trim levels.
 I-Pace S, SE, and HSE versions carry over to 2020 and 2021.